ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 * nixtia1200120103.arf is the output arf-file
 * outwtfile=nixtia1200120103_wt.lis is a file needed by the rmf-generation

-**NOTE:** according to https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/arf-rmf/ we should use the cleaned event file ni1200120103_0mpu7_cl.evt instead of the first ni1200120103.mkf.
-But according to https://www.youtube.com/watch?v=mRlH17R0bmY and https://heasarc.gsfc.nasa.gov/lheasoft/ftools/headas/nicerarf.html the .mkf-file should be put there twice?
+**NOTE:** according to [NICER Responses (ARFs and RMFs)](https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/arf-rmf/) we should use the cleaned event file ni1200120103_0mpu7_cl.evt instead of the first ni1200120103.mkf.
+However, according to https://www.youtube.com/watch?v=mRlH17R0bmY and https://heasarc.gsfc.nasa.gov/lheasoft/ftools/headas/nicerarf.html the .mkf-file should be put there twice..?

 Then, for rmf: